- Small Group Journeys

 Mama Mia movie was screened at 9.15pm.

 Friday, September 13: Expedition Day along Ice Edge, Amundsen Gulf, Canada

 ‘The Ice was here, the ice was there, the ice was all around: It cracked and growled, and roared and howled, like noises in a sound!’-Samual Coleridge, The Rime of the Ancient Mariner.

 Friday the 13th is considered unlucky by some, not for us today.
 A great night’s rest on calm seas, brought guests into the Amundsen Gulf, at the southern extremity of the Beaufort Sea.
 Marine Biologist, Matt Messina gave a fantastic talk on Arctic Oceanography.
 Fantastic images and maps assisted guests in understanding the complex roles of wind, current, temperature, salinity, and depth in Polar Oceans.
 The uninterrupted Circumpolar Current around Antarctica is the largest ocean current in the world.
 Brent called a polar bear on the PA system during Matt’s lecture, and guests rushed out to view the sleeping bear on an ice floe.
-Unfortunately, the bear was startled by the ship and took off immediately when we got close.
 Matt graciously completed his fascinating presentation and Storyteller Rob Caskie then spoke about the history and building of the Alaska-Canada Highway, including some personal experiences from his drive along the 1523 mile route in 1995.